-Increases in the cost of commodities, raw materials and goods can have an adverse impact on Group's operating profit margins.
-In order to mitigate these risks, the Group has implemented sourcing strategies, from Value Added Programs and value engineering initiatives to avoid price increase, offsetting can be done also by consumption reduction and by adjusted purchasing strategies (short term - long term price fixing, spot pricing etc.), periodical tender procedures, and established preventative controls to monitor deviations in actual expenditure, monitoring of pricing trends, and active review of tender processes.
+Therefore, during 2023, the Group has been monitoring raw material prices with the market on a regular basis in order to identify any risks arising therefrom.
+Furthermore, in order to mitigate these risks, the Group has implemented sourcing strategies, from Value Added Programs and value engineering initiatives to avoid price increase, offsetting can be done also by consumption reduction and by adjusted purchasing strategies (short term - long term price fixing, spot pricing etc.), periodical tender procedures, and established preventative controls to monitor deviations in actual expenditure, monitoring of pricing trends, and active review of tender processes.
 The Group will continue to keep long term relationship with suppliers and keep right portfolio of the producers.